insure logo

 Average cost of car insurance Michigan

-The average cost of full coverage car insurance in Michigan is $633 more than the national average car insurance rates in the U.S.
+In Michigan, the average cost of full coverage is $633 more compared to the national average

 What is full coverage car insurance?